MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/demo-pwas.md

 ---
 # Sample PWAs

-Use this list of sample apps to learn more about how to use PWA features and APIs.
+Use this list of sample apps to learn more about how to use features and APIs for Progressive Web Apps (PWAs).

 <!-- ====================================================================== -->
 ## Webboard

-Intelligent whiteboarding app.
+An intelligent whiteboarding app.

 [App](https://webboard.app/), [source code](https://github.com/pwa-builder/web-whiteboard).